QuantumFusion-network/qf-solochain/README.md

 ## Executables and runtimes

-Explanation what executables and runtimes we have and how to run local testnet step by step.
-For advanced usage.
+This section describes the project's executables and runtimes and provides step-by-step instructions for running a local testnet.
+This guide is suitable for advanced users.
 See [docs/executables_and_runtimes.md](docs/executables_and_runtimes.md).

 ## Run the Full Node